SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   lines for various models.

 The main difference between models can be understood by studying the particle trajectories and phase spaces.
-For this purpose, colormaps of the normalized kinetic energy at :math:`25 \omega_r^{-1}` are shown in :numref:`synchrotron_x_y_gamma` for the different models.
+For this purpose, the local kinetic energy spatial-distribution at :math:`25 \omega_r^{-1}` is shown in :numref:`synchrotron_x_y_gamma` for the different models.
 With continuous radiation energy loss
-(corrected Landau-Lifshitz case), the electron bunch rotates with a decreasing radius but the bunch keeps its original shape.
-The radiation only acts as a cooling mechanism.
+(corrected Landau-Lifshitz case), each electron of the bunch rotates with a decreasing radius but the bunch.
+Each electron of similar initial energies have the same trajectories.
+In the case of a cold bunch (null initial temperature), the bunch would have kept its original shape.
+The radiation with this model only acts as a cooling mechanism.
-In the cases of the Niel and the Monte-Carlo radiation models, the stochastic effects come into play and lead the bunch to spread spatially.
+In the cases of the Niel and the Monte-Carlo radiation models, stochastic effects come into play and lead the bunch to spread spatially.
+Each individual electron of the bunch, even with similar initial energies, have different trajectories depending on their emission history.
-This effect is particularly strong at the beginning when the radiation recoil is the most important.
+Stochastic effects are particularly strong at the beginning  with the highest :math:`\chi` values when the radiation recoil is the most important.

 .. _synchrotron_x_y_gamma: